JAMES EAGLEMAN | MARCH 2018

 To top it all off .
 Some luggage manufacturers use magic measuring tapes that are different from normal ones.
 So you can never be sure what size your new suitcase will be in reality.

 That's right...
-I don't know what they've been smoking but you can't always trust the carry on luggage size measurements provided by shops and manufacturers.
+I don't know what they've been smoking but you can't always trust the luggage size measurements provided by shops and manufacturers.

 And that kids... is why I...
 James Eagleman... became The Carry On Guy!